pivotal/docs-tap/cli-plugins/apps/command-reference/tanzu-apps-workload.hbs.md

 # Tanzu apps workload

-This topic helps you with workload life cycle management.
+This topic tells you how to use the Tanzu Apps CLI `apps workload` command for workload life cycle management.

 A workload may run as a Knative service, Kubernetes deployment, or other runtime.
 Workloads can be grouped together with other related resources, such as storage or credential objects as a logical application for easier management.